AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 - Allowed clients.
 Specify which clients are permitted to use your DNS server
 - Disallowed clients.
 List clients that are denied to use your DNS server
 - Disallowed domains.
-Enter domain names to wich you want to block access to your DNS server.
-Wildcards and DNS filtering rules can be also listed here
+Specify domain names that will be denied access to your DNS server.
+Wildcards and DNS filtering rules can also be listed here

 By setting up these options, you can control who uses your DNS server and prevent potential DDoS attacks.
 Requests that are not allowed will not appear in your Query log, and they are free of charge.